Arnhem Land tours from Darwin with Top End Day Tours

 It’s a rich, vivid green; not at all as dry as you might expect this remote part of the Top End to be.
 We’re here on the tail end of The Wet, so there’s plenty of water in the streams and billabongs that crisscross the fertile flood plain below.
 There are purple mountains in the distance and further than the eye can see is the East Alligator River, which marks the border with Kakadu National Park.
 It’s stunning.

-Back to Joey and it’s hard to tell what he’s thinking.
+It’s hard to tell what Joey is thinking.
 Perhaps he senses some of us watching him, because he averts his eyes to the ground, before turning and sitting on a rock to draw patterns in the sand with a stick.
-He’s one of the local Indigenous guides on these amazing Arnhem Land tours from Darwin with Top End Day Tours, and it’s been what can only be described as a humbling experience.
+He’s one of the local Indigenous guides on these amazing Arnhem Land tours from Darwin with Top End Day Tours.

 Below us lies the Aboriginal township of Gunbalanya, the closest settlement to the West Arnhem Land/Kakadu border, a four or so hour drive from Darwin.
 Arnhem Land is a restricted Aboriginal territory and a permit from the Northern Land Council is required for entry.
 The permits for these Arnhem Land tours are arranged by Top End Day Tours, which also takes care of transport and lunch.
 It’s a big day of driving, particularly for our Top End Day Tours guide and driver Petra, but I wouldn’t have missed it for the world.